 - Sign in using your Samsung login details.

-- In the Find My Mobile account interface, you should see your registered phone on the left-hand side.
+- Then, in the Find My Mobile account interface, you should see your registered phone on the left-hand side.

-- Now select ‘Unlock’ and wait for a few seconds for the process to finish.
+- Then, select ‘Unlock’ and wait for a few seconds for the process to finish.

 - You should get a notification window telling you that your screen is unlocked.

 - That’s it.
 Your phone should be unlocked.

 Disable your lock screen using custom recovery and “Pattern Password Disable” (SD card needed)